 Know what’s in your tank

 Water won’t be the only thing being topped up when you receive some much needed rain.
 Despite having strainers and first flush diverters, dust, debris and other contaminants can still make their way into your tank.
+If it is only debris on the tank floor, you should only need to engage a water tank cleaning company.

-Over time, this debris and sediment breaks down into sludge.
+Over time, debris and sediment breaks down into sludge.
 Without a regular cleaning schedule, the sludge builds up until it reaches your outlet and starts coming through your taps.
 Once this happens, you risk damaging your pump and any plumbed appliances not to mention replacing filters more than usual.

 Even without sludge in your tank, you may find a change in your water quality.
 It could be an odd taste, smell or colour.
 This can be caused by contamination or stagnant water.